 It is anticipated that if the remainder of the Development Area is to contain Aboriginal Objects, they would be limited to isolated artefacts, or what is commonly known as a 'background scatter'.
 Given the high levels of ground disturbance over all of the Development Area, Aboriginal Objects that remain are likely to be of low scientific value.
-For these reasons, the Development Area has minimal potential to add to our understanding of past life ways of Indigenous peoples in the region.
+For these reasons, areas outside of Burkes Gully and the Volcanic Stone Resource Area have minimal potential to add to our understanding of past life ways of Indigenous peoples in the region.